 - Laser Therapy Is A Type Of Treatment That Uses Light

-Laser therapy includes directing lasers towards the floaters in the eyes.
-They may split up as a result of this, and their presence may be reduced.
+Laser therapy includes directing lasers toward the floaters in the eyes.
+They may split up due to this, reducing their presence.
 Your retina could be damaged if the lasers are targeted incorrectly.

 Because it is still experimental, this procedure is not the preferred therapeutic option.
 While this treatment is thought to be successful in certain circumstances, some patients have reported little to no change.
 In some cases, it can exacerbate floaters.
 Before attempting this procedure, talk to your doctor about your alternatives.

 Although seeing something floating around in your vision can be alarming, floaters are frequent and harmless.
 Almost everyone will have eye floaters at some point (after 40 years of age).